Stará Voda (Cheb District): Etymology

-The name means 'old water' in Czech.
+Both the Czech name Stará Voda and the historical German name Altwasser mean 'old water'.

 Geography

 Stará Voda is located about 17 km southeast of Cheb and 32 km southwest of Karlovy Vary, on the border with Germany.
-The eastern part of the municipal territory with the village of Stará Voda lies in the Upper Palatine Forest Foothills, but most of the municipality lies in the Upper Palatine Forest.
+The eastern part of the municipal territory with the village of Stará Voda lies in the Podčeskoleská Hills, but most of the municipality lies in the Upper Palatine Forest.
 The highest point is the second highest peak of the entire Upper Palatine Forest, Dyleň at 940 m above sea level.

 The streams Kosový potok and Hamerský potok, which are notable tributaries of the Mže River, originate in the southwestern part of the municipal territory.
-The Wondreb River (here known as Mikulášský potok) also originates near the Czech-German border, but then it soon enters Germany.
+The Wondreb River (here known as Mikulášský potok) also originates near the Czech–German border, but then it soon enters Germany.

 History

 The first written mention of Stará Voda is from 1380.

 Transport

-The I/21 road, which connects the D5 and D6 motorways, passes through the municipality.
+The I/21 road, which connects the D5 and D6 motorways, runs through the municipality.

-The main railway line Prague–Cheb via Plzeň runs through the municipal territory.
+The main railway line Prague–Cheb via Plzeň passes through the municipal territory.
 The train station named Lázně Kynžvart, which serves mainly the neighbouring town of Lázně Kynžvart, is located in the territory of Stará Voda.